yuruki/disc-golf-testament/README.md

 The trap where I and, I daresay, most players have fallen into, is the idea of pulling - that the energy of the throw is generated with the leading edge of your body.
 Well, it is not, we need to turn that around.

-Another trap is to rely on power.
+Another trap is to rely on power in general.
 As unintuitive as it may sound, the perceived effort does not correlate well with the disc velocity.
 In my case it took a sports radar to make me believe that.

 > So, whatever you do, don't try to fix your throw by throwing harder.
 That effort will be wasted.